mohits-git/load-balancer/README.md

 - clone repository
 - Install dependencies:
 `go mod tidy`
-- Add your configurations for load balancer
+- Add your configurations `config.json` for load balancer at the root of the project
 - Start Load Balancer:
 `go run ./cmd/lb`

 ### Test

-- You can also use test backend servers for testing: `PORT=8081 go run ./tools/tb`
+- You can use test backend servers for testing: `PORT=8081 go run ./tools/tb`
 - And after running your test servers and load balancers, you can make multiple concurrent requests with curl (given script): `./scripts/test/make-curl-requests.sh <path_to_urls.txt>`

-> Add your urls.txt and give path to the file
+> Add your `urls.txt` at the root of the project, urls.txt contains the list of urls to make concurrent requests on.

-> example `./urls.txt` at the root of the project
+> Example `urls.txt` at the root of the project